About Walcott

 Frequently Asked Questions

 To register to vote in Walcott, Arkansas, residents can register online through the Arkansas Secretary of State's website, by mail, or in person at the Greene County elections office.
 Arkansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arkansas Secretary of State's voter lookup tool.
-For local municipal elections in Walcott, contact the Greene County Clerk's office for schedules and ballot information.
+For local county and state elections (Walcott is an unincorporated community in Greene County and does not hold municipal elections), contact the Greene County Clerk's office for schedules and ballot information.

 Property records for Walcott, Arkansas are maintained by the Greene County Assessor's Office and the Greene County Circuit Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Greene County, including parcels in Walcott.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Greene County Circuit Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arkansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Greene County offices at the county courthouse.
 The Greene County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Walcott, Arkansas residents are available through both county and state offices.
 The Arkansas Department of Health, Division of Vital Records, located in Little Rock, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arkansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Greene County Clerk's office issues marriage licenses and maintains marriage records for Greene County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.